-In this guide, you will learn how to replace the engine oil and oil filter on a Mazda 2.5-liter DOHC 16-valve 4-cylinder with a variable valve timing (VVT) engine.
+Learn how to change the engine oil and oil filter on a Mazda 4-cylinder with a variable valve timing (VVT) engine.

 What you will need